-There are temporary restrictions in relation to the issue of Statutory Demands and Winding Up Petitions against companies during Covid-19 which are currently in place until 30 September 2021.
+Temporary restrictions in relation to the issue of Statutory Demands and Winding Up Petitions against companies during Covid-19 were in place until 30 September 2021, with some lighter restrictions in place until 31 March 2022.
 See our Winding Up Orders & Petitions page for further information.

 Specialist advice about Bankruptcy Petitions in London

 Bankruptcy Petitions can be used by creditors where a debtor owes more than £5,000 and they cannot repay.
 This includes where a debtor previously entered into an Individual Voluntary Arrangement (IVA), the terms of which they have breached.

 Bankruptcy proceedings tend to be a final resort for creditors, usually where the debtor will not engage in meaningful settlement discussions and/or where upon investigation it becomes clear that the state of the debtor’s finances means repayment is highly unlikely.

 The effect of a Bankruptcy Order is that an individual’s assets can be seized and distributed among their creditors.
 So, even where the debtor’s income and expenditure suggests that repayment is impossible, pursuing bankruptcy may still allow the creditor to recoup some monies.